Starburst (candy): History

 Starburst in the UK is vegetarian, its packaging and website clearly stating "Suitable for Vegetarians", and also does not contain any artificial colours or flavours.
 In the US, Starburst contains non-vegan gelatin in its ingredients.

 Lime Starburst made a comeback in 2007 as a limited-edition "retro" flavour in packages of the "Baja" version, while the range in the UK was further extended with a version named Starburst Choozers.
 These lozenge shaped chews have a liquid fruit juice centre, and come packaged with the tag line "The chews that ooze."
 Each packet contains three flavours; Orange & Mango, Raspberry & Orange and Pineapple & Orange.

 As of August 2016, the advertising slogan for Starburst is "Unexplainably Juicy".

 During March 2020, the Opal Fruits name was revived again for a limited period in the UK with a 152g bag available in Poundland and Dealz stores initially, which included the four original flavours (lemon, strawberry, orange, lime).

 Starburst products were entirely discontinued in New Zealand in April 2021, and in Australia in June 2022.
 Starburst-branded products had been sold in Australia since 1996.

+As of November 2022, the Duos and Tropical flavours have been discontinued by Mars Inc.

+In March 2023, Democratic California Assemblyman Jesse Gabriel introduced the California Food Safety Act to the California Assembly which intended to ban production, sales, and consumption of all foods and drinks (including Starburst, Skittles, Pez, Sour Patch Kids, Campbell Soup, etc.) that contain titanium dioxide and 4 other harmful additives (propylparaben, red dye 3, brominated vegetable oil, and potassium bromate) across the state.
+All five of additives had been linked to causing cancer and other health problems and at least three were already banned by the European Union from being used in food and drink products.
+If passed, California will become the first US state to adopt the European Union's ban on titanium dioxide and other cancer-causing chemical additives from being used in food and drink products.
+Although the legislation was signed into law in October 2023, a last-minute amendment removed titanium dioxide from the banned ingredients.